2025 Measles Outbreak Guidance

 Reports

 The New Mexico Department of Health (NMDOH) is reporting an outbreak of measles originating in Lea County, near Gaines County, Texas.
 The table below provides the latest case numbers.
-Because measles is so contagious, additional cases are likely to occur in Lea County and the surrounding communities.
+Because measles is highly contagious, additional cases are likely to occur.

 We will post updates on Tuesdays and Fridays by noon Mountain Standard Time if there are new cases to report.